 Alafia-CLNE Fellowship Program

-CLNE is pleased to partner with Alafia Foundation in sponsoring its fellowship program.
-The Alafia-CLNE Fellowship Program champions purpose-filled leaders who are transforming life in north Minneapolis through investing in the ideas, enterprise and inspiration of visionary nonprofit, small business, and social entrepreneurial leaders.
-Two-year fellowships provide professional executive coaching, educational scholarships, workshops and peer support.
-In addition, local congregations in partnership with CLNE provide expanded networks of support as the fellows develop themselves and their organizations for maximum community impact.
+CLNE partnered with Alafia Foundation in sponsoring its fellowship program.
+The Alafia-CLNE Fellowship Program champions purpose-filled leaders who transform life in north Minneapolis through investing in the ideas, enterprise and inspiration of visionary nonprofit, small business, and social entrepreneurial leaders.
+The two-year fellowships provided professional executive coaching, educational scholarships, workshops and peer support.
+In addition, local congregations in partnership with CLNE provided expanded networks of support as the fellows develop their personal goals and their organizations for maximum community impact.

 Black Women's Wealth Alliance

 Kenya McKnight is the founder, CEO and President of The Black Women’s Wealth Alliance (BWWA), Minnesota’s first Black Woman-owned Public Benefit Corporation.
 BWWA leverages Black culture as its core resource and educational tool to facilitate cooperative economics through wealth literacy, home ownership, and cooperative and procurement business education.
 The BWWA team brings more than 40 years of impactful community wealth building knowledge, skills, strategies and networks, and consists of experienced entrepreneurs, educators, grassroot and professional leaders working across the business, wealth and community development sectors.